Sparkier/Hierarchical-Image-Explorer/README.md

 To have nice commit messages throughout, we use [commitizen](https://github.com/commitizen/cz-cli#making-your-repo-commitizen-friendly).
 To commit, use `git cz`.

-We require reviewed pull requests before merging to master.
+We require reviewed pull requests before merging to `main`.
 This means:

 1. You cannot directly push to the `main` branch.
 2. You should create a new branch for a change you want to make.